scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ### Path Registration

-Both the beacon service and the path service are involved in the path registration process.
-A non-core AS typically receives several PCBs representing several path segments to various core ASes.
-Out of these PCBs, the non-core AS must select those down-path segments through which it wants to be reached.
-It is the task of the AS's beacon service to make this selection, according to the criteria described in [Path-Segment Selection](#selection).
-The beacon service then registers these path segments both at the local path service and at the path service of all core ASes.
-When links fail, segments expire, or better segments become available, the beacon service updates the down-path segments registered for its AS.
+Path registration is the process where an AS transforms selected PCBs into path segments, and adds these segments to the relevant path databases, thus making them available to other ASes.

-As a result, a core AS’s path service contains all intra-ISD path segments registered by the leaf ASes of its ISD.
-In addition, a core AS path service also stores the preferred core-path segments to other core ASes.
+As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
+Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection criteria (see also [Path-Segment Selection](#selection)).
+The next step is to register the selected down-segments with the control service of the relevant core ASes, according to a process called *intra-ISD path-segment registration*.
+As a result, a core AS's control service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
+In addition, each core AS control service also stores preferred core-path segments to other core ASes, in the *core-segment registration* process.

 #### Path-Segment Selection {#selection}

-Among the received PCBs, the beacon service of an AS must choose (1) a set of PCBs to propagate further, and (2) a set of path segments to register.
+Among the received PCBs, the control service of an AS must choose (1) a set of PCBs to propagate further, and (2) a set of path segments to register.
 The selection of these PCBs and path segments is based on a path quality metric.
 This metric aims at identifying consistent, diverse, efficient, and policy-compliant paths:

 - _Consistency_ implies that at least one property along the path is uniform, such as an AS capability (e.g., high bandwidth).
 - _Diversity_ means that the set of paths announced over time are as path-disjoint as possible, in order to provide high-quality multipath options.
 - _Efficiency_ refers to the length, bandwidth, latency, utilization, and availability of a path, where more efficient paths are naturally preferred.
 - _Policy compliance_ implies that the path adheres to the AS’s routing policy.

-Based on past PCBs, the AS beacon service assigns scores to the current set of candidate path segments, and sends the best segments in the next beaconing interval.
+Based on past PCBs, the AS control service assigns scores to the current set of candidate path segments, and sends the best segments in the next beaconing interval.

 Core beaconing operates similarly to intra-ISD beaconing, except that core PCBs only traverse core ASes.
 The same path selection metrics apply, where a core AS attempts to forward the set of most desirable paths to its neighbors.

 ### Path Lookup

 A host (source) who wants to start communication with another host (destination), requires up to three path segments: An up-path segment to reach the ISD core, a core-path segment to reach the destination ISD, and a down-path segment to reach the destination AS.
-The source host queries the path service in its AS for such segments.
-The path service has up-path segments stored in its database and furthermore checks if it has appropriate core- and down-path segments in its cache; in this case it returns them immediately.
+The source host queries the control service in its AS for such segments.
+The control service has up-path segments stored in its database and furthermore checks if it has appropriate core- and down-path segments in its cache; in this case it returns them immediately.

-If not, the path service in the source AS queries core path services (using locally stored up-path segments) in the source ISD for core-path segments to the destination ISD.
-Then, it combines up-path segments with the newly retrieved core-path segments, and queries core path services in the remote ISD to fetch remote down-path segments.
-To improve overall efficiency, the local path service caches the returned path segments and uses parallelism when requesting path segments from core path services.
-Finally, the local path service returns all path segments to the source host.
+If not, the control service in the source AS queries core control services (using locally stored up-path segments) in the source ISD for core-path segments to the destination ISD.
+Then, it combines up-path segments with the newly retrieved core-path segments, and queries core control services in the remote ISD to fetch remote down-path segments.
+To improve overall efficiency, the local control service caches the returned path segments and uses parallelism when requesting path segments from core control services.
+Finally, the local control service returns all path segments to the source host.

 This recursive lookup significantly simplifies the process for endpoints (which only have to send a single query, similar to stub DNS resolvers).
 The caching strategy ensures that path lookups are fast for frequently used destinations (similar to caching in recursive DNS resolvers).